afillion/AlexisFillion_5_17062021/README.md

 ### Prerequisites ###
 You will need to have npm installed locally on your machine.
+You will need to get Orinoco's backend at `git clone https://github.com/OpenClassrooms-Student-Center/JWDP5.git` and run it locally (follow README.md instruction)
 ### Installation ###

 1) Clone project at : `git clone https://github.com/afillion/AlexisFillion_5_17062021.git orinoco && cd orinoco`